 - Grade 2: Oral Reading Fluency covering Word Reading Fluency or Passage Reading Fluency

 - Grade 3: Oral Reading Fluency of Passages and Spelling/Encoding for select students

 Grade-specific materials support the administration of screening tasks to individual students.

-Educators looking for a more flexible approach to screening students for dyslexia risk factors—particularly in states with dyslexia screening requirements—may instead choose to use the i-Ready Early Reading Tasks and i-Ready Oral Reading Fluency Assessments for screening.
+Educators looking for a more flexible approach to screening students for dyslexia risk factors—particularly in states with dyslexia screening requirements—may instead choose to use the i-Ready Literacy Tasks for screening.